TuckerRasbury/bikesharing/README.md

 MALEs and FEMALEs use the bikes similarly in terms of length of use.
 The difference here is primarily in volume which we covered earlier.

 ![](TripsbyWeekdayperHour_GenderBreakdown.png)
 MALEs and FEMALEs use the bikes similarly in terms of when they use Citibike.
-The color densisty difference here is caused by volume which skews MALE .
+The color densisty difference here is caused by volume which skews MALE.
+In generals

 ![](UserTripsbyGenderbyWeekday.png)
+MALEs are far more likely to be subscribers.
+If this can be exploited or if FEMALE subscription can be raised, there is more money to be made here.

 ## Summary
 _High-level summary of the results and additional findings (2 images)._